wso2/docs-is/en/docs/guides/login/use-certificates-with-applications.md

 # Use Certificates with Applications

-If you want to configure your application to use a public certificate instead of the default JWKS endpoint, follow the steps given below.
+Follow the steps given below if you wish to configure your application to use a public certificate instead of the default JWKS endpoint.
+This configuration is required to follow the scenarios mentioned below.

+1. OIDC Token Encryption
+2. Request Object flow

+---

 {! fragments/create-certificate.md !}